zanetworker/llama-stack/docs/README.md

 # Llama Stack Documentation

 Here's a collection of comprehensive guides, examples, and resources for building AI applications with Llama Stack.
-For the complete documentation, visit our [ReadTheDocs page](https://llama-stack.readthedocs.io/en/latest/index.html).
+For the complete documentation, visit our [Github page](https://llamastack.github.io/latest/getting_started/index.html).

 ## Render locally